arvind-trinity/insight-tweet-challenge/README.md

   #A#C = 1446141110
   #B#C = 1446141110
   ```
-  At any given point the degree of the graph is 2 times the no of entries in out adj matrix structure and the avg degree is (2 * 3)/3 = 6.
+  At any given point the degree of the graph is 2 times the no of entries in adj matrix structure and the avg degree is (2 * 3)/3 = 6.
   So now if a new entry "#A #C #D" comes on time "Thu Oct 29 17:51:51 +0000 2015".
 As per assumption (1) and (2) the adj matrix has the following entries:
   ```
   #A#B = 1446141110